harness/developer-hub/docs/chaos-engineering/certifications/run-experiments-in-sandbox.md

 ---
 sidebar_position: 8
-title: Walkthrough- Run chaos experiments in sandbox to build resilience
+title: Run chaos experiments in sandbox to build resilience
 description: Execute chaos experiments to improve the resilience of an app in a sandbox.
 ---